JJCAPPE/deskinator/deliverables/report.typ

 === Extended Kalman Filter (EKF) for Localization

 The EKF in slam/ekf.py (see Appendix @app:code) is the foundation of the robot's self-awareness on the table.
 It maintains a probabilistic estimate of the robot's pose $(x, y, theta)$ by fusing two complementary sensor streams, which are the wheel odometry from the stepper motors and yaw rate from the MPU-6050 gyroscope.
 The prediction step uses differential drive kinematics to propagate position based on wheel displacements, while the gyro update corrects angular drift that accumulates from wheel slip.
 The filter also implements tactile localization via update_line_constraint().
 This happens when the robot detects a table edge during the coverage phase through the APDS9960 front facing sensors, it therefore knows it must be on the boundary of the table and snaps its position to that known wall.
-This closed-loop correction keeps cumulative drift bounded even during long cleaning sessions by enforcing known constraints (eg. table edges are at 90°) to the pose graph estimation model.
+This closed-loop correction keeps cumulative drift bounded even during long cleaning sessions by enforcing known constraints (e.g. table edges are at 90°) to the pose graph estimation model.

 === Wall Follower with Bump-and-Turn Logic